Remarkable Rocks, Kangaroo Island, South Australia. © South Australian Tourism Commission

 Kangaroo Island is a gourmet destination known in particular for its freshly caught seafood, cheeses and wines.
 Drink craft beer at the Kangaroo Island Brewery, or sip within the cellar doors of the island’s wineries, including Dudley Wines, near Penneshaw, and Bay of Shoals Wines, near Kingscote.
 Kangaroo Island Spirits makes small batch, handcrafted Australian gin, vodka and liqueurs that you can taste at a rustic cellar door.
 For local eucalyptus products, try Emu Ridge Eucalyptus Oil Distillery.
-The Kangaroo Island ART FEASTivle showcases local art and food across the island in September and October.

-Enjoy the incredible seafood
+Enjoy the incredible local produce

 Spot wild koalas, kangaroos and more

 Kangaroo Island is abundant in native Australian wildlife.
 You can find short-beaked echidnas and large goannas all over the island, and look out for troops of black swans around American River.
 There’s more birdlife to be seen at Kingscote Wharf.
 Here, dozens of pelicans gather at 5pm for their daily fill of fish.
 To spot koalas, kangaroos and wallabies, just follow the guides at Kangaroo Island Odysseys.
 Next, head out to sea on a cruise with Kangaroo Island Marine Adventures or Kangaroo Island Ocean Safari, where seals, whales and bottlenose dolphins frolic along the coast.